sepetnit/j-heuristic-search-framework/README.md

-An implementation of different Heuristic Search and Sub-Optimal Search algorithms
+An implementation of different Heuristic Search and Sub-Optimal Heurristic Search algorithms